aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/copy-range-style-only/_index.md

 type: docs
 weight: 620
 url: /javascript-cpp/copy-range-style-only/
 description: Learn how to copy only the style of a range while manipulating data in Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

-[Copy Range Data Only](/cells/javascript-cpp/copy-range-data-only/) and [Copy Range Data with Style](/cells/javascript-cpp/copy-range-data-with-style/) explained how to copy data from a range to another on its own or complete with formatting.
+[Copy Range Data Only](/cells/javascript-cpp/copy-range-data-only/) and [Copy Range Data with Style](/cells/javascript-cpp/copy-range-data-with-style/) explain how to copy data from one range to another on its own or together with formatting.
 It is also possible to copy only the formatting.
 This article shows how.

 {{% /alert %}}

-This example creates a workbook, populates it with data and copies a range's style only.
+This example creates a workbook, populates it with data, and copies a range's style only.

 1. Create a range.
-1. Create a `Style` object with specified formatting attributes.
+2. Create a `Style` object with specified formatting attributes.
-1. Apply the style formatting to the range.
+3. Apply the style formatting to the range.
-1. Create a second range of cells.
+4. Create a second range of cells.
-1. Copy the first range's formatting to the second range.
+5. Copy the first range's formatting to the second range.

 ```html
 <!DOCTYPE html>